9lbw/staccato/API.md

 # API Documentation for Staccato Music Server

 ## Overview
 Staccato is a self-hosted music streaming server built in Go that provides a RESTful API for managing and streaming audio files.
-The server supports music library management, playlist creation, real-time player state synchronization, and audio downloading from external sources via yt-dlp.
+The server supports music library management, playlist creation, and audio downloading from external sources via yt-dlp.

 ## Base URL
 ```